Note

 1. In order to use the Services, the Customer shall first be required to register with Workable by completing the online registration form on the Website.

 2. Workable shall send the Customer a confirmation email ("Confirmation Email") once it has accepted and confirmed the Customer’s registration.
-The Customer’s contract to use the Services on these Terms ("Contract") commences on the date of the Confirmation Email.
+The Customer’s contract to use the Services on these Terms ("Contract") commences on the date specified in the Workable Quote or when the Customer has accepted these Terms online ("Effective Date”).

 4. These Terms shall apply to any and all Collaborators who access and use the Website and the Customer Services through the Customer’s account.
 The Customer acknowledges and agrees: